 ChexSystems is very similar to credit reporting agencies that you might be familiar with — Experian, Equifax, and TransUnion.
 However, ChexSystems focuses on banking-specific information instead of lending-specific information.

 ChexSystem also primarily lists negative account information, such as overdrafts and account closures for mismanagement, while credit reports contain both positive and negative information.
-So if you don’t have a ChexSystem file, that’s a good thing — it means no one has left a negative mark for misusing past bank accounts.
+So if you don't have a ChexSystems file, that's a good thing — it means no one has left a negative mark for misusing past bank accounts.

 How do banks use ChexSystems?

-Most banks and credit unions will check your ChexSystem report and/or the score generated from your file whenever you apply to open an account.
-They’re looking to see if any other banks have left notes in your file indicating that you might not be a good customer.
-If they find anything they don’t like, they can deny your application and must, by law, follow up with a letter explaining why and what your rights are.
+Most banks and credit unions will check your ChexSystem report and/or the score generated from your file whenever you apply to open a bank account.
+They're looking to see if any other banks have left notes in your file indicating that you might not be a good customer.
+If they find anything they don't like, they can deny your application and must, by law, follow up with a letter explaining why and what your rights are.

 Most bank account denials are due to a history of past overdrafts and non-sufficient funds fees (NSF) charged to your account.
 If you or your bank has closed a past account while it had an outstanding negative balance, this may also appear in your file as a debt and prevent you from getting approved for a bank account.